 Your diet and exercise patterns will change again when you return.
 You may have jet-lag, and in any case you should plan to get plenty of sleep and maintain a healthy diet.

 Your trip abroad does not change those who stayed behind the way it changes you.
 Problems that existed when you left may still await you when you return, or change may have occurred in your absence.
 Be prepared to face realistically enduring issues or problems in both your circumstances and your relationships.
 Take time to share your overseas experience, as well as to listen to the experiences of those who didn’t accompany you.
 If you feel lonely, or just want to talk more about your time abroad, talk to faculty, Gail Winter, and other returning students, all of whom can empathize.
 Share the most important parts of your trip, including pictures and mementos.
 But be prepared: some who haven’t gone abroad may listen only for a little while.

 Take advantage of re-entry workshops and parties for returning study-abroad participants.
 You’ll have a chance to meet new people and share your experience with others who will listen and understand.
 You can serve as a peer advisor for prospective participants, or meet up with international students visiting the US from your overseas host country.
 These are great ways to keep alive one of the most exciting experiences of your life.
 You may also want to consider writing articles for one of the several journals and magazines for study abroad participants.

 These are potential issues affecting international students (hey, that’s about to be you).
 Which ones concern you?
 Have you made necessary preparations to avoid problems?

 This document is based on a brochure written by Judith A. Green, Director of International Affairs, Fuqua School of Business, Duke University, and Joan Elias Gore, and produced in coordination with NAFSA: Association of International Educators.
-The text has been updated and modified by Carolyn Sorkin, Director of International Studies, Wesleyan University.
+The text has been updated and modified by Office of International Studies, Wesleyan University.